How much is your car worth?

 For enhanced passenger comfort on long trips the Q8’s rear seats recline.
 The Stelvio’s rear seats don’t recline.

-The Q8 has a much larger cargo area with its rear seat up than the Stelvio with its rear seat up (28.6 vs. 18.5 cubic feet).
-The Q8 has a much larger cargo area with its rear seat folded than the Stelvio with its rear seat folded (67.5 vs. 56.5 cubic feet).
+The Q8 has a much larger cargo volume with its rear seat up than the Stelvio with its rear seat up (28.6 vs. 18.5 cubic feet).
+The Q8 has a much larger cargo volume with its rear seat folded than the Stelvio with its rear seat folded (67.5 vs. 56.5 cubic feet).

 A standard locking glovebox (which can’t be accessed with the valet key) keeps your small valuables safer in the Q8.
 The Stelvio doesn’t offer locking storage for small valuables.